adampraszywka/checkers/README.md

 There is only one method (Move) that needs to be implemented.
 It takes three parameters:
 - ParticipantDto - information about the player (bot) that is making the move
 - BoardDto - current board state.
 It contains information about the board and provides access to game log.

-- Services - services that can be used by the AI player.
-So far there are two services available:
+There are three interfaces that can be used in the AI player implementation:
+- AiAlgorithmConfiguration - provides access to configuration settings.
+It contains Dictionary<string, string> with configuration settings.
+It's up to the AI player to validate and use these settings.
-    - MoveClient - service that can be used to make a move.
+- MoveClient - provides access to the Board API.
+It can be used to make a move on the board.
+In case of invalid move, it returns Result with an error.
-    - StatusPublisher - service that can be used to publish status messages to the game AI debug window
+- StatusPublisher - provides access to the AI debug window notification.
+It can be used to report AI player progress or debug information.

 Once you implement the AIAlgorithm interface, you need to register your AI player in DI container.
-You can do it using one of AddAIPlayer overloads in the Startup class.
+You can do it using one of AddAIPlayer overloads in the Program.cs file.

-External dependencies can be injected into the AI player using the constructor and provided by the DI container.

 For simple AI player registration use:

     builder.Services.AddAiPlayer<OpenAiGpt4o>();